aabbtree77/aabbtree77-projects/README.md

 Volumetric lighting in [Go](https://github.com/aabbtree77/twinpeekz) and [Nim](https://github.com/aabbtree77/twinpeekz2) (forward rendering, shadow mapping, PBR, 3D ray marching, OpenGL) following [Balázs Tóth, Tamás Umenhoffer (2009)](https://diglib.eg.org/handle/10.2312/egs.20091048.057-060), and [Tomas Öhberg (2017)](https://gitlab.com/tomasoh/100_procent_more_volume).

-This is a complete real time rendering pipeline which makes sure everything fits into 16ms frames.
-It will save a lot of time for someone who wants to start building a 3D engine while being lost at downscaling any existing ones.
+The code is a complete rendering pipeline which may save time for someone who wants to start building a 3D engine while being lost at downscaling any existing ones.
 The code includes neither ECS, nor physics, which could be a pro.
 One of my goals was also to test the impact of Go's garbage collector in real time rendering.

 [OpenGL, Vulkan, or WebGPU?](https://www.youtube.com/watch?v=MYi-wpcy0h0&ab_channel=JonathanBlowClips) Gave up on this, but note that they all spread the state, and the languages we use are not designed for these backends at all.
-RenderDoc is essential, but this is virtually like walking blind.
+RenderDoc is essential.
 Reddit votings indicate that Vulkan is still less used than OpenGL, but it already helps to run [d3d9-d3d11 on Linux](https://github.com/doitsujin/dxvk/issues/3789).
 OpenGL still has a serious advantage due to ["Learn OpenGL"](https://learnopengl.com/).
 Generate Vulkan code with ChatGPT?

 ## [The Algebra of Tensor Fields](https://aabbtree77.github.io/tensors/)

 Vilnius, 2015 - 2024.

 Verified tensor algebras of Donn G. Shankland (1970).
-Spinors, gauge invariance, and [supersymmetry](https://arxiv.org/abs/1212.5605) are left as an exercise for a reader ;).
+Spinors and gauge invariance are left as an exercise for a reader ;).

 ["Après la montagne, il y a la montagne..." &#8722; Desireless, Hari om Ramakrishna (1989)](https://www.youtube.com/watch?v=18rZv8qWZqA)